lekhrajdinkar/data-engineer/docs/00_gen_ai/00_GenAI.md

         - Document Q&A system (e.g., chat with PDF, DB, storage)
         - Chatbot with memory
         - Enterprise search engine (RAG pattern)
+        - Connect your GenAI app to a document set
+        - Build a chatbot + FastAPI
+        - Try Hugging Face demos

 ### more
 - **Jupyter Notebooks** for experimentation
 - Model fine-tuning (LoRA, PEFT)

-### Cloud and MLops
-- AWS Bedrock, SageMaker
-- GPU-backed compute
-- CI/CD pipelines for ML (MLOps)
-- Prompt engineering

----
-## E. More ➕
-- Vector databases (e.g., FAISS, Pinecone, Weaviate)
-- Observability, latency, rate limiting
-- Cost optimization and caching

----
-## Z. Learn by Doing
-- Build a chatbot with OpenAI + FastAPI
-- Try Hugging Face demos
-- Connect your GenAI app to a company’s document set